Posts

 Image

-At 1:40 AM PDT on April 2nd, the Bay Area received a sudden wake-up call.
+Note: AI was used to create the images and clean up some off my notoriously long run on setences, with many - and I do mean many - asides,.๐Ÿ˜Š๐Ÿ˜Š๐Ÿ˜Š -------------------------------------------------- At 1:40 AM PDT on April 2nd, the Bay Area received a sudden wake-up call.
 A 4.6 Mw earthquake centered near Boulder Creek, about 48 miles southeast of San Francisco—shook the region, with reports on the USGS "Did You Feel It?" map spanning from the Golden Gate down to Monterey 1.
 While a 4.6 isn't exactly a "Big One" on the scale of 1906 or 1989, it’s certainly more than a minor tremor.
 It originated within the San Andreas Fault system, perhaps the most famous transform boundary in the world, where the Pacific and North American plates relentlessly grind past one another.
-Why This One Felt More Personal For many, this was just another Northern California quirk, but for me, it triggered two specific points of interest: The San Ramon Connection: It strikes while the well-publicized San Ramon swarm is still active.
-2 A Moment of Déjà Vu: A mid-4.0 quake in this specific region was actually my first introduction to seismic life.
-On the evening of August 6, 1989, ...
+Why This One Felt More Personal For many, this was just another Northern California quirk, but for me, it triggered two specific points of interest: The San Ramon Connection: It strikes while the w...